cirosantilli/media-gen/readme.md

     - touch the git index with commands like `git add` or `git commit`.
     - make changes outside of the plugin dir

-- if you `cd "./media-gen/$NAME/" && make && cd ..` after installation this will generate all the media of the plugin and place it in `./media-gen/out/`
+- if you `cd "./media-gen/plugins/$NAME/" && make` after installation this will generate all the media of the plugin and place it in the toplevel of the plugin under a dir called `out`, for ex: `./media-gen/plugins/$NAME/out/`

-    therefore `out` is a reserved name and no media plugin may use it

     try to write a makefile which only makes files for which source changed reducing compilation time

-    it is not necessary nor useful to implemet `make clean`

     **DO NOT PUT ANYTHING INSIDE `out` SINCE IT WILL BE DELETED BY `make clean`!!!**

+- in the same way of the above rule, `make clean` shall erase the `out` dir and all of its contents.

 ## uninstall